Allocation Well Disputes in Texas

 McCully-Chapman Exploration, Inc. v.
 Ovintiv USA Inc.

-Representing Ovintiv USA in a federal bench trial in the Western District of Texas concerning application of a joint operating agreement (JOA).
-Plaintiff, a working interest owner in dozens of horizontal wells drilled by Ovintiv in Upton County, sued Ovintiv, asserting that a model form JOA executed in the 1980s—before the Shale Revolution—is inapplicable to horizontal wells drilled and completed between 2019 and 2021.
-Ovintiv maintains that the JOA applies to horizontal allocation wells traversing the contract area of the JOA, subjecting plaintiff to contractual “non-consent penalties.”
+Represented Ovintiv USA in a federal bench trial in the Western District of Texas concerning application of a joint operating agreement (JOA).
+Plaintiff, a working interest owner in dozens of horizontal wells drilled by Ovintiv in Upton County, sued Ovintiv, asserting that a model form JOA executed in the 1980s—before the Shale Revolution—was inapplicable to horizontal wells drilled and completed between 2019 and 2021.
+Ovintiv maintained that the JOA applied to horizontal allocation wells traversing the contract area of the JOA, subjecting plaintiff to contractual “non-consent penalties.”
 Plaintiff also asserted title claims, alleging that Ovintiv had under-credited its interest in several wells.

 Type of Case: JOA Disputes, Allocation Well Disputes in Texas, Adverse Possession